Ultimate checklist for a newly joining fullstack software engineer

 All these may be rigged in Grafana, however, Datadog can be also utilised for this cause.
 Again, the dashboards should be available for every environment, and the quick links must be saved for your disposal.

 If a project uses things like Open Telemetry, it may gather information about so-called spans.
 A span is typically a sub-routine in the code, and tracing allows to measure the duration of these.
 It's essentially like a profiler, but for the backend.
-To see the spans several tools may be used, such as Jaeger or Datadog, so make sure you have it.
+To see the spans several tools may be used, such as Jaeger or Datadog or Grafana, so make sure you have it.

 Again, the links must be saved for both Staging and Live environments.